 Endoscopy is a medical procedure whereby a flexible tube is used to examine the inside of the GI tract.
 Endoscopy allows a non-invasive visual examination of internal organs and body parts without needing exploratory surgery.
 The endoscope enters the body and is manipulated via control knobs located on a hand piece.
-A special video camera attached to the instrument allows us to view the exam on a monitor and obtains pictures.
+A special video camera attached to the instrument allows us to view the exam on a monitor and obtain pictures.

 When is Endoscopy Used?

 Endoscopy is both a valued diagnostic tool, as well as a highly effective procedure used to retrieve foreign material a pet has ingested.

 As a diagnostic tool, endoscopy is less invasive than surgery and allows us to provide earlier diagnosis of gastrointestinal (GI) disorders.
 Close examination of the lining of the gastrointestinal tract for lesions is performed with every GI endoscopic exam.
 We then perform biopsies of the stomach, intestines or any growths found within these organs.
 These biopsies are sent out to a board-certified pathologist for a diagnosis.
 Upper GI Endoscopy is an exam of the esophagus, stomach, and upper intestines.
 A colonoscopy consists of an exam of the rectum, and descending, transverse and ascending colon.